CODEBRV/autorewards/README.md

-An Python file to automate getting Bing Rewards points
+A Python file to automate getting Bing Rewards points